Exploring Tomorrow's Treatments Today

 Comparing these groups to each other often clearly shows which treatment is more effective or has fewer side effects.
 If you are thinking about joining a randomized clinical trial, you need to understand that there is an equal chance you will be assigned to either group.
 Neither you nor your doctor chooses which group you will be in.

-If you participate in such a randomized clinical trial, you will be assigned by chance to either an investigational group or a control group.
-Your assignment will be determined at random and no one will know which group you are in.
+If you participate in a randomized clinical trial, the trial will assign you by chance to either an investigational group or a control group.
+The trial will determine your assignment at random, and no one will know which group you are in.

 Regardless of which group they are in, all patients receive the same level of medical attention and care.
 In most clinical trials, the health of the participants is monitored both during and after the study period.